Star Wars: Dark Forces: SalesDark Forces shipped more than 300,000 copies in preparation for its launch, a record for LucasArts at that time. It debuted at #1 on PC Data's monthly computer game sales chart for March 1995. In 1998, it was the third-highest-selling game for Mac OS.

 According to PC Data, which tracked sales in the United States, Dark Forces had sold 928,469 units and earned $37.1 million in revenue in the United States.
 This led PC Data to declare it the country's ninth-best-selling computer game for the period between January 1993 and April 1998.
-Sales in the region rose to 952,033 copies by September 1999; by that time, it was country's 11th-best-selling computer game since January 1993.
+Sales in the region rose to 952,033 copies by September 1999; by that time, it was the country's 11th-best-selling computer game since January 1993.